0xPolygonMiden/miden-base/docs/architecture/state.md

 ## What is state?

-The state of the Miden rollup describes the current condition of all accounts and notes in the protocol; i.e., the current reality.
+The `State` of the Miden rollup describes the current condition of all accounts and notes in the protocol; i.e., the current reality.

 ## State model components

-The Miden node maintains three databases to describe state:
+The Miden node maintains three databases to describe `State`:

 1. Accounts
 2. Notes